NextronSystems/asgard-manual/usage/known-issues.rst

       - 2.15.5

-Due to a bug in the handling of scheduled group scans in your Master ASGARD, you will face an issue, were custom IOCs (``--customonly``) are not updated.
+Due to a bug in the handling of scheduled group scans in your Master ASGARD, you will face an issue, were custom IOCs are not updated.
 This means that you would use an old version of your custom IOCs for this specific scheduled group scan, even if they have changed since the scheduled group scan was created.
 This scenario happens if the following conditions are given:

 - Scheduled Group Scan on your Master ASGARD for **one specific ASGARD**
-- The flag ``--customonly`` is used
 - Your Custom IOCs changed **after** the scheduled group scan was created (compiled)

 This led to the Master ASGARD not pushing the Custom IOC changes to the specific